ghostyguo/WakeUpServer/README.md

 # WakeUpServer
-This is an arduino project that wakeup computers by Wakeup On Lan.
-Use the web browser connect to the website IP, then select the computer to wakeup.
+This is an arduino project that wakeup computers by Wakeup On Lan with:
+1. Remote wakeup an site by a simple webserver.
+2. Scheduled wakeup sites every day.

 The mac addresses should be modified accroding to your computers.
 The website behide a router can be remotely accessed using the NAT/virtual server.